krkruk/OrionDoc/source/docs/SDD/arm_io_documentation.rst

     Values out of bounds will be treated like marginal values (e.g if we will send -1000 value, and minimal value will be -400, the value will be set to -400).

 .. tip::
-    Sending only the changed inputs is recommended, to shorten data parsing, because the driver will remember the last state of a motor.
+    Sending only the changed inputs is recommended, to shorten data parsing, because the controller will remember the last state of a motor.

 +-----------------+------+-----+-------------+---------------------------------------------------------------------------+
 | ID              | I/O  | Key | Value range | Description                                                               |